1st Commando Regiment: Origins

-In October 1955, Grant and Anderson, along with two Warrant Officers Ernie Tarr and Ron Smith, travelled to the United Kingdom to train with the Royal Marines (RM).
-At the same time, two RM sergeants Mac McDermott and Len Holmes, both Special Boat Service (SBS) trained, travelled to Australia to provide commando training with Holmes-based with 1 Cdo Coy and McDermott with 2 Cdo Coy.
+In October 1955, Grant and Anderson, along with two Warrant Officers Class II Ernie Tarr and Ron Smith, travelled to the United Kingdom to train with the Royal Marines (RM).
+At the same time, two RM sergeants Mac McDermott and Len Holmes, the latter being Special Boat Service (SBS) trained, travelled to Australia to provide commando training with Holmes-based with 1 Cdo Coy and McDermott with 2 Cdo Coy.
 (Note: In 1955, McDermott and Holmes also provided commando and beach reconnaissance training on the Clearance Diving Course for the Navy's Clearance Diving Branch.)
-Anderson was killed during the last week of the basic commando course and was replaced by Major John Hutcheson.
+Anderson was drowned during the last week of the basic commando course and was replaced by Major John Hutcheson.
 In May 1956, Grant and Hutcheson returned to Australia after six months of training having been awarded the green beret by 42 Commando.
-Tarr and Smith undertook 12 months of training, including with the Cliff Assault Wing and the SBS, to become training instructors.
+Tarr and Smith undertook 12 months of training, including with the Cliff Assault Wing and the SBS, returning to Australia in November 1956 to become training instructors.

 Grant has said that the defence planning staff convinced the government to form the commando companies with the role "...of conducting clandestine operations similar to those mounted by special operations also those of the Independent Companies/Commando Squadrons.
 It was envisaged that by raising units capable of performing such a dual role, a pool of trained manpower would be available to be "farmed off" as necessary to a special operations unit while the remainder would be used in more conventional commando operations."
 The Australian Secret Intelligence Service had earlier been formed in 1952 within the Department of Defence whose role included ".. plan for and conduct special operations..".

 Commando courses included basic parachutist, diving, small scale raids, demolitions, climbing and roping and unarmed combat.
-1 Cdo Coy held the first diving course in 1957 using a pure oxygen re-breather the Swimmer Canoeist Breathing Apparatus borrowed from the Navy based on training received from the SBS.
+1 Cdo Coy held the first diving course in November/December 1957 using a pure oxygen re-breather the Swimmer Canoeist Breathing Apparatus borrowed from the Navy based on training received from the SBS.

 In 1957, as the unit already had the designation "1st" within its title, the Army thought it would be a convenient framework on which to re-form the Australian Imperial Force's 1st Battalion.
 So on 1 December 1957 the unit was re-designated the 1st Infantry Battalion (Commando), keeping this title until 22 August 1966 when the unit was renamed the 1st Battalion, The Royal New South Wales Regiment (Commando), City of Sydney's Own Regiment.
 Finally in May 1973 the unit name at last changed back to the former designation of the 1 Commando Company.
 In 1958, the 1st Commando Company provided the initial training for the recently formed 1st Special Air Service Company, the Royal Australian Regiment.